thingdeux/WhatsAroundMe/README.md

     - There are various ways to install it, instructions here -> https://guides.cocoapods.org/using/getting-started.html
     - Once it is installed run 'pod install' in the root of the repo.
     - After pod install finishes - make sure to open the project using the .xcworkspace file and not xcodeproj.
+    - Make sure to include your Yelp API key in -> YelpAPIService -> Constants -> authToken before running.

 # Feedback